leviscop/easywall/docs/DOCKER.md

 </VirtualHost>
 ```

-Of course, you will need to edit this template to fit your own scenario.
+And, of course, you will need to edit this template to fit your own scenario.

+## Logging

+By default, Easywall logs to `/var/log/easywall.log` inside the container.
+So, you could create a log file and mount it as a volume pointing to `/var/log/easywall.log`, and you would then be able to access Easywall's logs directly from the host.

+Moreover, you may also call `docker logs <container_name>` to check the logs from the current execution.

+## Known issues

+### I switched from HTTPS to HTTP and I can no longer log in

+This is a cookie 'issue'.
+You will need to remove all easywall cookies from your browser and it should be working as expected again.